N0zza/MappaMundi/README.md

  - Special thanks to Kai for allowing us to include a modified Country Colour and Skin Changer Tool.
  - Special thanks to Supermob1 for his extensive work on both the map and the scripted GUI.
  - Special thanks to Natt and the EYWOR team for their work on Asia.
- - Special thanks to Yan Xishan, ainsley, and the Gigamap team for their resources in China.
+ - Special thanks to Yan Xishan and ainsley for their resources in China.
  - Special thanks to the Kaiserreich team for allowing us to use the code for their States and Victory Point Renaming System.
  - Special thanks to the Southern Victory mod team for letting us use some of their portraits.
  - Special thanks to the Kaiserredux team for letting us use some of their flags.